 The Pros and Cons of DC fans

 DC technology has become much more sophisticated in recent years, and it can now be applied to both residential and industrial ceiling fans.
-DC fans have motors that rely on permanent, built-in magnets in order to attract and repel a rotor around an axis joined with invertors.
+DC fans have motors that rely on permanent magnets in order to attract and repel a rotor around the axis using electronic switching.
 DC technology is much newer than AC technology, which means there are fewer options available.

 PRO: Minimal electromagnetic interference

-DC fans make use of a new type of electrically commutated motor (ECM).
+DC fans make use of a new type (sin180) of electronically commutated motor (ECM).
 Not only are these motors ultra-efficient, they are also incredibly quiet.
 Because they are so quiet, DC fans are an excellent option for applications such as medical instruments, telecom switches, or car entertainment systems, where noise could be a nuisance.

 PRO: Lower voltage

 DC fans generally use less voltage than AC fans.
 The majority of DC fans are low-voltage fans.
 For example, you can typically find 5V, 12V, and 24V versions of DC fans.
 Larger models of DC fans, such as 119mm to 172mm fan models, are typically available in 48V.
 In comparison, most AC cooling fan models are available in 115V, a much higher voltage.
 Lower voltage also makes DC fans potentially less dangerous.

-When DC fans must be used in these types of severe conditions, it’s imperative to employ a reliable, high-quality water-resistant model to ensure the safety of your equipment and staff.
+The DC fans can be used in applications of severe environmental conditions.
+It is imperative to employ a reliable, high-quality water-resistant model to ensure the safety of your equipment and staff.

 Pelonis Technologies, Inc. (PTI) has been designing, developing, and manufacturing industry-leading axial AC and brushless DC fans for more than 25 years.
 This includes a wide range of severe weather and water-resistant fans, which offer unparalleled dust and water protection while meeting military and NASA material specifications, USP certifications, and UL certifications.

-Our harsh weather fans feature an eco-friendly proprietary conformal coating with excellent low friction properties and corrosion resistance, allowing the fans to easily withstand dust, moisture, water exposure, and even full water immersion.
+Our harsh weather fans feature an eco-friendly proprietary conformal coating with excellent properties and corrosion resistance, allowing the fans to easily withstand dust, moisture, water exposure, and even full water immersion.
 Our DC fans also undergo a rigorous vacuum sealing process, enabling them to operate during submersion.